Angustias de la Guerra: Biography

-The daughter of José de la Guerra y Noriega, known as "El Capitan", and Maria Antonia Carrillo, she was born in San Diego, Alta California; the Guerra family of California moved to Santa Barbara soon afterwards, where her father became commander of the Presidio.
-In 1833, she married Manuel Jimeno Casarin; the couple moved to Monterey, then the capital of Alta California, part of Mexico since 1821.
+The daughter of José de la Guerra y Noriega, known as "El Capitán", and María Antonia Carrillo, she was born in San Diego, Alta California; the Guerra family of California moved to Santa Barbara soon afterwards, where her father became commander of the Presidio.
+In 1833, she married Manuel Jimeno Casarín; the couple moved to Monterey, then the capital of Alta California, part of Mexico since 1821.
 Her husband was a member of the assembly, served as secretary of state; he died of cholera while visiting Mexico in 1853.

 During the Monterey Constitutional Convention of 1849, she and her husband hosted the large Californio delegation to the convention.
 She was an instrumental force in defending women's property rights in the California Constitution.

 In 1856, she married James L. Ord, a U.S. Army surgeon who was the grandson of King George IV; the couple settled in Santa Barbara.
 In 1871, they visited American president Ulysses S. Grant at the White House and Mexican president Benito Juárez at Chapultepec Castle.
 Their marriage was dissolved in 1875.

 She died in San Francisco at the age of 75 and was buried in Colma then her remains were later moved to Santa Barbara.